Campus of Elon University

-The Elon University campus is a 636 acre campus in Elon, North Carolina United States.
-The campus is mostly located along East Haggard Avenue between Manning Avenue and North Oak Avenue, and North Williamson Avenue between the railroad tracks and University Drive.
+The Elon University campus is a 636 acre campus in Elon, North Carolina, United States.
+The campus is located mostly along East Haggard Avenue between Manning Avenue and North Oak Avenue, and North Williamson Avenue between the railroad tracks and University Drive.
 Other minor streets travel through and into campus.
 The campus is about three miles (5 km) from Interstate 40/85 and abuts the city of Burlington.